 TO ENTER: Leave a nice, relevant comment below.
-Entry open to US residents only.
-One comment entry per person, please.
+One comment/entry per person, please.

 Hi, I’m Cathe (pronounced the same as Cathy).
 I’m a graphic designer, crafter, creative blogger, & flea market enthusiast.
 I live just north of San Francisco in lovely Petaluma, California with my husband, Mr. Wonderful & our 3 awesome teenagers.